mhjarvis/Salesforce-Study-Guides/Object Manager and Lightning App Builder.md

 All objects come with some standard fields.
 The admin can customize these.

 ## Standard and Custom Fields
+Standard Fields:
+    - field labels can be changed.
+    - picklist values can be modified.
+    - field history tracking can be set.
+    - field-level help can be added.
+    - lookup filters can be added or edited.
+    - auto-number field format can be adjusted.
+    - can be rmoved via page layout.
+    - cannot be deleted.

+Custom fields:
+    - Data types can be set.
+    - fields can be set to require a value.
+    - fields can be set to unique.
+    - can have a default value.
+    - can be set to be case sensitive.
+    - time fields

 ## Cutom Field Creation
 ## Picklist